 - Colin Powell School for Civic and Global Leadership.
 Donating $10 million to establish The New York Life Endowment for Emerging African-American Issues at the Colin Powell School for Civic and Global Leadership at CUNY.

 - International African American Museum.
 Donating $100,000 to the International African American Museum to support the development of the museum, specifically for the Center for Family History, which people will use to uncover their personal ancestry, and ultimately to provide a center of learning and commemoration on one of the most sacred sites of African American history in the Western Hemisphere.
+In 2020, New York Life provided an additional $150,000 for the museum’s general operating support.

 - Periwinkle Humanities Initiative.
 Donating $100,000 to the Periwinkle Humanities Initiative (PHI), a public humanities and engagement initiative dedicated to preserving the public history, memory, and cultural heritage of underrepresented narratives—primarily the lives of formerly enslaved Americans.
 PHI develops and produces public engagement initiatives to foster a public understanding of these narratives and their legacies.
 The New York Life grant funds the branding identity of What is Sacred?—a national public engagement campaign to establish the National Burial Database of Enslaved Americans.